billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 ## Click attached link to have access in the video
 https://drive.google.com/file/d/123PyAxTl0SZx5YlWe9C0DpQsg9fVGvX_/view?usp=drive_link

-## III.
+## IV.
 Kinematic Diagram and D-H Frame assignment of (assigned mechanical manipulator) description and computation.

 **Kinematics Diagram** is a diagram that shows how the links and joints are connected together when all of the joint variables have a value of 0.